 - LAPO Annual Development Forum

 The mentoring programme of LAPO was instituted in 2006 to support and build the capacity of young non-governmental/community-based organisations towards achieving their organizational vision.
-Activities under the programme include training, seminars, workshop and internship.
+Activities under the programme include training, seminars, workshop, equipment support and internship.

 LAPO Quiz Competition

 LAPO recognizes education as a potent weapon against poverty.
 The organization places high value on children education and has since 2006 been sponsoring the LAPO annual quiz competition for secondary schools in collaboration with the ministry of education.

 Key Accomplishments (January – December, 2019)